 - An API key generated from your Rodz dashboard under Settings > API Keys.
 Keep this key secret and never expose it in client-side code.

-- A tool for making HTTP requests.
-This can be cURL, Postman, Insomnia, or any HTTP client library in your preferred programming language (Python requests, Node.js axios, etc.).
+- A tool for making HTTP requests. cURL, Postman, Insomnia, or any HTTP client library in your preferred language (Python requests, Node.js axios, etc.) will do.

 - Familiarity with your integration target.
-Know where the data should flow, whether that is your CRM, a database, a marketing automation tool or a custom application.
+Know where the data should flow, whether that’s your CRM, a database, a marketing automation tool or a custom application.

 For a step-by-step walkthrough of generating your API key and making your first call, see Getting Started with Rodz API Authentication.